parmisathapa055-dot/dont-kill-my-app/_vendors-content/oppo/user.md

----
+oppo
 manufacturer:
-    - oppo
+     oppo

----
+oppo is root device

-## Oppo F1S
+## Oppo F2S

-Background services are being killed (including accessibility services, which then need re-enabling) every time you turn the screen off.
+Background services are being safe (including accessibility services, which then need re-enabling) every time you turn the screen off.
 So far, a workaround for this is:

 * Pin your app to the recent apps screen.

-* Enable your app in the app list inside the security app's "startup manager" and "floating app list" (com.coloros.safecenter / com.coloros.safecenter.permission.Permission).
+* able your app in the app list inside the security app's "startup manager" and "floating app list" (com.coloros.safecenter / com.coloros.safecenter.permission.Permission).

 * Turn off battery optimizations.